 Below are some of the questions that get asked a lot by our guests and newer members of our community.
 If you have questions that are not answered below, of course, feel free to contact our office or minister.
 Can I just “show up” for a worship service or Sunday school if I have never been to First Parish before?
 Of course!
 Adults who fill in a contact card will be added to our Weekly Update List, and generally be contacted by someone in the church.

 How do people dress for Sunday worship services?
 Our congregation is casual and open.
 Wear whatever makes you comfortable.

 Should I bring my children when I come to First Parish on a Sunday?
 Yes!
 Children’s programming and/or childcare are available during most worship services, and children are always welcome to stay with their parents at the Kids’ Table during worship as well.
 Church School on Sunday mornings is one big reason people are attracted to First Parish.
 Children of any age are always welcome in the service – but most will be participating in the children’s programming that overlaps the adult worship services.
-The best way to find the answers to your particular questions regarding children may be to contact Barry Sanders, our Director of Religious Education.
+The best way to find the answers to your particular questions regarding children may be to contact April Rosario, our Director of Religious Education.

 What makes First Parish different from other churches?
 There is no test of creed to join – “we need not believe alike to love alike.”
 Within our congregation you will find diversity of belief.
 In our Sunday School we do not indoctrinate children by teaching them what they should believe, but rather we try to spark their own curiosity about religious questions and provide them with the tools they need to make their own decisions.